Black History Month: Resources And Readings

 Black History Month has its roots in "Negro History Week", which began in 1926, thanks to the work of Carter G. Woodson and the Association for the Study of African American Life and History.
 Initially, this weeklong event spanned between Abraham Lincoln’s birthday (February 12) and Frederick Douglass’s birthday (February 20).

-Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color faced every day.
+Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color face every day.

 Woodson’s efforts spread over time, with local leaders around the USA adopting the week between February 12-20 to promote education about Black history.